barclayd/mars-rover/README.md

 bun start
 ```

-This will output the final positions of the rovers to the file specified in the `OUTPUT_FILE_PATH` environment variable, upon success.
+This will output the final positions of the rovers to the file specified in the `DEFAULT_OUTPUT_FILE_PATH` environment variable, upon success.

-The `OUTPUT_FILE_PATH` is deleted if it exists before the application starts to ensure an accurate output for every run.
+The `DEFAULT_OUTPUT_FILE_PATH` is deleted if it exists before the application starts to ensure an accurate output for every run.

 ### Development Mode